andrewhao/ansible-raspi-playbooks/README.md

 ### Step 2:

-Install ansible and passlib:
+Install ansible and passlib on a host machine that will then configure the raspberry pi.

     $ pip install ansible
     $ pip install passlib

 ### Step 3:

+Connect the raspi to an ethernet port.

-Find the IP address of the pi on your network.
+Log into the router and write down the IP address of the pi.

-Copy SSH keys over:

-    $ ssh-copy-id -i ~/.ssh/id_rsa.pub pi@<IP_ADDRESS_OF_PI>

 ### Step 4: Configure the host and group variables